WallarooLabs/wally/book/python/using-connectors.md

 Here we've defined two functions and use `wallaroo.experimental.stream_message_encoder` and `wallaroo.experimental.stream_message_decoder` as decorators.
 These decorators will handle framing and delivery of your data, so all you need to ensure is that the bytes represent the single message you want to deliver.

-A good observer will note that we're just returning th data in this example's `encode_feed` function.
+A good observer will note that we're just returning the data in this example's `encode_feed` function.
 In this case we're receiving data that's already a packed floating point number so there is no need to reencode it.
 This allows you to pass along data as-is when it's already in the correct format.

-Returning to the application setup code, we should look at the pipeline defintion to understand how we all of this comes together.
+Returning to the application setup code, we should look at the pipeline defintion to understand how all of this comes together.
 First is the `new_pipeline` call:

 ```python
 ab.new_pipeline("Celsius Conversion", "celsius_feed")
 ```

 Instead of the traditional `TCPSourceConfig` instance that we might have used before for a basic TCP stream, we now use the name of the connector.
-This must match the type of connector, in this case, new_pipeline expects a source, so we should declare `"celsius_feed"` using `source_connector`.
+This must match the type of connector; in this case, new_pipeline expects a source, so we should declare `"celsius_feed"` using `source_connector`.

 Likewise, our sink has adopted a named connector: